 Business owners barely have enough hours in the day to do the basics for their business, so trying to run a stuffed social media strategy can seem overwhelming.
-Our social media guru Hope Linker talks about starting small and taking smart steps in the right direction to make an impact for your business on social.
+Our social media guru Hope Linker talks about starting small and taking simple steps in the right direction to make an impact for your business on social.

 1. Give me an elevator pitch on who you are and what you do for COUNTRY Financial.